Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

 \subsection{Fluxoid readout}

-The discrete variation, $\Delta I_c$, of the zero-field critical current associated with each flux quantum trapped in the loop is\cite{PRB12}
+The discrete variation $\Delta I_c$ of the zero-field critical current associated with each flux quantum trapped in the loop is~\cite{PRB12}

 where $g$ is a dimensionless parameter of the order of unity that depends on some geometrical details~\cite{PRB12}.
-With a loop inductance $L_{loop}\approx 100\, $pH, Eq.(\ref{Delta}) provides $I_c$ jumps of the order of several microamperes in a flux range of hundreds of flux quanta\cite{SUST12}.
-The discreteness of the critical current values is wider, when the loop is realized with a top junction electrode that, with respect to the bottom electrode, typically, has a smaller width and a larger thickness, which both result in a larger gain factor, $g$~\cite{SUST13}.
-The validity of Eq.(\ref{Delta}) has been supported by measurements on a number of devices based on narrow loops with annular and rectangular geometries, namely, rings with mean radius $R=53\,\mu$m, width $w=6\,\mu$m and inductance $L_{loop} \sim 240\,$pH and rectangular loops with mean base $b=150\,\mu$m, mean height $h=30\,\mu$m, width $w=6\,\mu$m and inductance $L_{loop}\sim 90\,$pH.
+With a loop inductance $L_{loop}\approx 100\, $pH, Eq.~(\ref{Delta}) provides $I_c$ jumps of the order of several microamperes in a flux range of hundreds of flux quanta~\cite{SUST12}.
+The discreteness of the critical current values is wider when the loop has a top junction electrode that is narrower and thicker than the bottom one, resulting in a larger gain factor $g$~\cite{SUST13}.
+The validity of Eq.~(\ref{Delta}) is supported by measurements on a number of devices based on narrow loops with annular and rectangular geometries.